samlobe/amyloid-predict/README.md

 ```
 Then you can **extract ESM embeddings** and **predict amyloidogenicity** of a peptide sequence (one-letter codes) with:
 `python predict.py --sequence VQIVYK`
-which will output a score (between 0-1) for each of the four amyloid classification models.
+which will output a score (between 0-1) using the amyloid classification model[s].

 You can score multiple protein/peptide sequences in a fasta file (e.g. example.fasta) like this:
 `python predict.py --sequence example.fasta`